Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Main results and sketch of the proofs

 The condition \eqref{ep-regime} (up to the logarithmic factor) coincides with the threshold for pointwise convergence of graph Laplacian to the Laplace-Beltrami operator on Riemannian manifolds, as it appears in machine learning literature, cf. \cite[Eq.
 (1.7)]{singer2006graph} (taking $d=2$ there).
 The convergence of the graph Laplacian in RGG on manifolds towards its manifold counterpart, the convergence of solutions of the discrete Laplace equation towards the continuous one and the convergence of spectral properties (eigenvectors, eigenvalues, spectral clustering) have been extensively studied \cite{coifman2006diffusion, trillos2016continuum, trillos2020error, calder2019game, Berry, Belkin, Hein} due to their prominent relevance in several areas, including machine learning, partial differential equations, differential geometry, calculus of variations, probability, and more.

 Here, besides the convergence of the Laplacian, we need to deal not just with the time evolution of the solution but also with the nonlinearity given by the sine function.
-The intuition is that the argument of the sine is typically very small (on the order of $\sqrt{\ep}$ if the solution is smooth), hence by Taylor expansion of sine at $0$, we can approximate the operator by a graph Laplacian, in the limit $\ep\to0$.
+The intuition is that the argument of the sine is typically very small (on the order of $\sqrt{\ep}$ if the solution is smooth), hence by Taylor expansion of sine at $0$, we can think of our nonlinear operator as very close to a graph Laplacian, in the limit $\ep\to0$, and they both can be approximated by the continuous Laplacian (see in particular Proposition \ref{conv:interm-to-heat} for how we make the approximation).
 Rigorously proving this, and in a parabolic framework, constitutes the main bulk of our work.

 Recall Bernstein's concentration inequality: {\it Let $Y_1,...,Y_n$ be independent mean-zero random variables such that $|Y_j|\le 1$ a.s.
 Let $S_n=\sum_{j=1}^n Y_j$ and $\lambda>0$.
 Then we have that } Applying it to $\mathsf Y_j:=1_{\{j\in\cN(i)\}}-\E[1_{\{j\in\cN(i)\}}]$, $j\in\{1,2,...,n\}\backslash\{i\}$ we have that